php-fig/fig-standards/bylaws/006-psr-amendments.md

 of the [voting protocol], with a subject like "[VOTE] Deprecate PSR-X", at which point a superseding PSR should be specified as a recommendation.

-Once a vote has passed to deprecate a PSR and supersede it with another PSR, the deprecated PSR must be marked as such in the original document and a link should be placed in the body.
+Once a vote to deprecate a PSR and supersede it with another PSR has passed, the deprecated PSR must be marked as such in the original document and a link should be placed in the body.

 For example, the following Markdown be placed at the very top of the relevant standard file in the